 - Average rainfall: 41 millimeters (1.6 inches)

-How to Pack for Your March Trip in the French Capital?
+What to Pack for Your March Trip?

 One of the first questions you're likely to have about your March sojourn concerns the weather-- and concerns about how to pack your suitcase.